Monitoring Setup¶

 Overview¶

-Every BigBrotr service exposes a /metrics endpoint in Prometheus exposition format.
+All continuous BigBrotr services expose a /metrics endpoint in Prometheus exposition format.
+Seeder is a one-shot service and does not expose a metrics endpoint.
 The Docker Compose stack includes Prometheus and Grafana pre-configured, but you can also connect to an external monitoring stack.

 Metrics Exposed¶